 The hair of a man’s beard is a little different than the hair on the head.
 Most beards are made up of robust and curly hairs.
 Those very thick hairs are more delicate and prone to drying out exactly because of their curly and thick shafts.
 Not just any product will do – one needs a good balm or wax.

 A good beard balm and to some extent a good wax will moisturize and nourish the hair.
 This keeps it soft, strong, and stroke-able.
 They also help to keep a bushy beard under control.
 Varying holds allow the user to style the beard and mustache into fanciful shapes-or just keep a neat and tidy appearance.
 Many balms and some waxes provide skin moisturizing benefits, too.
 Finally, most men enjoy a pleasing beard aroma.
-Many waxes have subtle hints of such refreshing smells as eucalyptus, tea tree, patchouli, even a manly hint of sweet pipe tobacco.
+Many waxes have subtle hints of such refreshing smells like eucalyptus, tea tree, patchouli, even a manly hint of sweet pipe tobacco.

 Groom the Beard